top of box

 The formatting commands.

 Note: "boolean" is short for boolean value, that is, it's either 1 ("true" or "yes") or 0 ("false" or "no").
 Formatting commands default to 0. "string" is another name for a series of characters (such as font name).
+When you use these formatting commands, replace boolean with "1" or "0", value with a number, and string with appropriate text.

 The following first of these two commands I consider essential for getting good bagpiping sheet music, though the second is a matter of taste—some don't like it—so try and see what you prefer.